VaishaliUmapathy/Mobile-Life-Span/README.md

 # Mobile-Life-Span
-Predicting the Lifespan of a Mobile Phone using the Machine Learning
+Predicting the Lifespan of a Mobile Phone using the Machine Learning in master branch